Aspsine/EditTextInListView/README.md

 		holder.etLine.clearFocus();
 	}

-	// step 3: set OnTouchListener(a callback) to EditText to update focus status indicator in data source
+	// step 3: set an OnTouchListener to EditText to update focus status indicator in data source
 	// why?
 	//
 	// in step 2, we know we must control view state through data source.
 We use OnTouchListener
 	// to watch the state change and update the data source when user move up fingers(ACTION_UP).
 	// We don't want to consume the touch event, simply return false in method onTouch(). holder.etLine.setOnTouchListener(new View.OnTouchListener() {
 		@Override